What are Stretch Marks?

 Stretch marks are common during the later stages of pregnancy; their occurrence depends largely on skin type and skin elasticity.

 Hormones are produced during pregnancy that soften pelvic ligaments and increase their flexibility.
 Hormones also soften skin fibers, giving an increased risk of stretch marks.
-Stretch marks appear on the abdomen as the baby grows and sometimes occur in the skin covering the thighs and breasts.
+They tend to appear on the abdomen as the baby grows and sometimes occur in the skin covering the thighs and breasts.

 Stretch marks due to rapid weight gain